Xogy/xsound/readme.md

 ### Playing sound

 ------------
-   - PlayUrl(source, name, url, volume, loop)<br>Will play sound from url (can be heared everywhere)
+   - PlayUrl(source, name, URL, volume, loop)<br>Will play sound from URL (can be heard everywhere)

    - PlayUrlPos(source, name, url, volume, Vector3 vec, loop) <br>Will play sound from url at x,y,z location

    - TextToSpeech(source, name, lang, text, volume, loop)<br>lang is in what language will be pronouced such like<br>en-US,cs-CZ etc

-   - TextToSpeechPos(source, name, lang, text, volume, Vector3 vec, loop)<br>lang is in what language will be pronouced such like<br>en-US,cs-CZ etc..
+   - TextToSpeechPos(source, name, lang, text, volume, Vector3 vec, loop)<br>lang is in what language will be pronounced such like<br>en-US,cs-CZ etc..
 Will be heard only at coords you set.

 ------------

 ### Manipulation with sound

 ------------
-   - -1 for source work aswell
+   - -1 for source work as well

    - Position(source, name, Vector3 vec)<br>Will update location of sound